robertdebock/ansible-role-go/README.md

 ---
 # defaults file for go

+# Verion to install.
 go_version: 1.11.2

+# Where to place the binaries.
+go_destination: /usr/local/bin

 # Some Docker containers do not allow managing services, rebooting and writing
 # to some locations in /etc. The role skips tasks that will typically fail in